SAP-samples/cloud-mdk-tutorial-samples/README.md

 For any issue you encounter with
 * the *resources* in this repository, please create a new `Issue` in the [Issues](https://github.com/SAP/cloud-mdk-tutorial-samples/issues) section of this repository.
 * the *tutorials* associated with them, please create a new `Issue` by clicking on the **Provide Feedback** option available in the tutorial page.
-* In addition, registered users can log-in and submit their question in the **SAP Community** by following [this link](https://answers.sap.com/questions/ask.html) .
+* In addition, registered users can log-in and submit their question in **SAP Community** by following [this link](https://answers.sap.com/questions/ask.html) .
 Please select the **Primary Tag** - `mobile development kit client`.

 ***
 ### License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](LICENSE "License file").
+This project is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE](LICENSE "License file").